tonystarkjr3/mentium-entrance-project/README.md

 - A Docker Compose file with:
   - A Postgres DB
   - Temporal server + UI
-- A Nylas API key (DO NOT add commit this API Key, use )
 - A working React setup with:
   - React
   - Material-UI (MUI)